ZiddiaMUGEN/LuaSupernull/Library.md

 `player:sysfvarset(idx, value)` - Applies the effects of a VarSet state controller against the float system variable with index `idx`.

+`player:unitsize()` - Returns a scale factor between the player's localcoord and the screen co-ordinate system.

 ## Unknown or Unconfirmed

 `player:hitdefattrmatch(??)` - Don't even know the signature for this one.
 Very likely it does not work with current `player` wrapper.
 If you want to play with it and figure it out, try using `p.wrapped:hitdefattrmatch(...)` (where `p` is a player object).